-Duodenal switch patients can enjoy a wide variety of foods from all food groups, but will also be expected to make permanent changes to diet and eating habits after surgery.
+Duodenal switch patients are able to enjoy a wide variety of foods from all food groups, but will also be expected to make permanent changes to diet and eating habits after surgery.
 Choosing healthy foods and taking vitamin and mineral supplements will be important aspects of maintaining good health and promoting weight loss.

 Specific diet plans will vary between patients and bariatric surgeons and your nutritional advisor will help you plan a healthy diet based on your personal situation.
 Although patients should always follow the advice provided by their health care provider, the following nutritional guidelines highlight the general aspects of a duodenal switch diet.